ishtms/logtar/Readme.md

-# Logging framework built for the open source
+# A fast, flexible and configurable Logging framework for NodeJS

 Master the art of backend development and servers with the free open source book on [github](https://github.com/ishtms/learn-nodejs-hard-way)